Pimento (Better Call Saul): Production

 This episode was written and directed by Thomas Schnauz, who also wrote "Nacho" earlier in the season.

 Steven Ogg's character is named Sobchak in the script for the show, but never referred to by name, and later only named as the alias "Mr. X" in the fifth-season episode "Dedicado a Max".
 The name was selected by Schnauz in reference to John Goodman's character Walter Sobchak in The Big Lebowski.

 A flashback scene was filmed for this episode featuring a young Jimmy McGill witnessing his father getting scammed by a grifter, but was dropped for time constraints.
-However, the staff chose not to release the scene as a bonus feature for the first season home video release out of hopes of using it further down the line; the scene would eventually be used for the second season episode "Inflatable".
+The staff chose not to release the scene as a bonus feature for the first season home video release in hopes of using it further down the line, and it was eventually used for the second season episode "Inflatable".